What is Pilgrimage? Members of Different Faiths Offer Meanings

+What is pilgrimage?
 Is it a route, a destination, or a state of mind?
-Is it an obligation or a plea?
+An obligation or a plea?
 Is it religious, or secular, or both?

 The origins of the word “pilgrim” are generally agreed to mean traveler.
 It is said to come from the Latin perager, meaning “through the fields,” or the French word pelegrin, meaning “foreign.”
 Pilgrim also has the same root as the English word peregrinate which means to “wander or travel, especially by foot.”

 The “Way of St. James” is an ancient pilgrimage route to the Cathedral of Santiago de Compostela in northwestern Spain that has been trod for more than a thousand years.
 The journey was one of the most important Christian pilgrimage routes in medieval times; tradition holds that the remains of the apostle Saint James were buried there in the town of Galicia, after being carried by boat from Jerusalem.
 The earliest recorded visit to a shrine in Santiago de Compostela was in the 8th century.

 While a pilgrimage of any sort is generally viewed as beginning when one crosses his doorstep, the El Camino routes outlined in the 12th century by Pope Calixtus II are still considered the definitive source for many modern guidebooks.

 The French Way is the most popular of the routes and runs from Saint-Jean-Pied-de-Port on the French side of the Pyrenees to Roncesvalles on the Spanish side and then another 780 kilometers on to Santiago de Compostela.
 The route was declared the first European Cultural Route by the Council of Europe in October 1987.
 A typical walk on the Camino Francés takes at least four weeks.